Exercise & Arthritis

-In addition, decreased pain tolerance, weak muscles, stiff joints and poor balance common to many forms of arthritis can be made worse by inactivity.
+In addition, decreased pain tolerance, weak muscles, stiff joints, and poor balance common to many forms of arthritis can be made worse by inactivity.
 For many older people with arthritis, joint and muscle changes due to aging can make matters worse.
-Therefore, for the person with arthritis, the right kind of exercise is very important.
+Therefore, for a person with arthritis, the right kind of exercise is very important.

 The three main levels of exercise are therapeutic/rehabilitative, recreational/leisure and competitive/elite.
 Finding the right balance is the key.

 Therapeutic exercises, prescribed by health professionals, address specific joints or body parts affected by arthritis or arthritis-related surgery.
 A therapeutic exercise program is often a necessary first step for individuals who have been inactive, have restricted joint motion or muscle strength, are experiencing joint pain or are recovering from surgery such as a joint replacement.

 Recreational or leisure activities can range from walking, golfing, and swimming to cross country skiing and running.
 Appropriate forms are those that can be done in a controlled and safe manner, have little risk of injury, and place little stress and loads on affected joints.
 In most cases, participating in recreational exercise does not do away with the need for therapeutic exercises.